 The overall approach for this project is to marry extensive, structured testing of PFAS (individually and in mixtures) with computationally-based modeling to predict the potency and interactive behavior of complex mixtures, even when some components of the mixture may be poorly studied.
-This project leverages an existing Environmental Protection Agency (EPA) research effort to develop a core set of short-term chronic toxicity data for 11 common PFAS using up to three test organisms, and also relates to an existing SERDP project to develop the necessary quantum chemical computational tools.
+This project leverages an existing Environmental Protection Agency (EPA) research effort to develop a core set of short-term chronic toxicity data for 11 common PFAS using up to three test organisms.
+It also relates to an existing SERDP project (ER20-1481) to develop the necessary quantum chemical computational tools.

 Toxicity data will be used together with chemical partitioning measurements to validate the quantum chemical methods and will provide a basis for calibrating TSMs for PFAS.
 The TSM framework has the potential to meet the two basic elements of predicting the toxicity of environmental mixtures of PFAS: (1) A means of quantifying the individual potency of each chemical in the mixture; and 2) a basis for aggregating the individual potencies into a prediction of the overall mixture potency.
 The TSM is also well suited to address complexities inherent to PFAS, including (1) differential ionization as a function of structure and pH, and (2) differences in uptake and/or potency related to “tail” length and fluorination pattern.

 Following initial model development, the project team will conduct additional hypothesis-driven toxicity testing of PFAS mixtures to rigorously document interactive behavior, along with targeted testing of additional PFAS with structures or characteristics that can challenge the underpinnings of the potency model, which may require modification as more is learned.